alberlab/pgs/docs/faq.rst

     We are happy to update this list with your questions, please send inquiry to ``nhua@usc.edu``.

-1. What PGS is for?
+1. What is PGS for?
     It is a user-friendly software package to compute 3D genome structures from contact frequency data (e.g. Hi-C matrix).
 Since it generates a lot of structures (population), it is better to run it on HPC clusters.
 Be ready to give a generous amount of disk space (a typical intermediate structure file can be ~4MB.
 But once a structure summary file is created (~1.2 GB for 10,000 structures), the intermediate files can be deleted).

+2. Should I edit the text under "Optional argument list" of PGS helper?
+    Yes, you should.
+Replace ``"qname"`` with your queue on HPC, but please do not delete the quote marks there (you may also delete this option and its value if you usually do not need to specify it when you submit jobs).
+Replace ``hh:mm:ss`` with number of hours, minutes, and seconds you wish to limit the time for a job to run.
+You can also add additional options with similar syntax (place a pair of quotes for each new option and its value, separated by a comma, and keep the brackets as it is).

-#.
-How long I expect the PGS to complete 1,000 structures?
+3. How long I expect the PGS to complete 1,000 structures?
     It depends on the computing power you assign it to.
 A typical M-step for 2 x 2000 TADs can take around one hour.
 It will also depend on the theta list you set (correspond to A/M iteration cycles).
 The lower theta value will give more restraints to optimize, thus the longer is an A/M cycle.
 If you have 1,000 cpus running for PGS, and there will be 10 A/M cycles, you might get the final population in ~10 hours.

-#.
-Some nodes of my computing clusters crashed, how should I proceed PGS?
+4. Some nodes of my computing clusters crashed and some of PGS jobs were terminated, what should I do?
-    No worries, PGS can resubmit the fail jobs for you and continues without problems.
+    No worries, PGS can resubmit the fail jobs for you automatically and continues without problems.
+If PGS is still running, you do not need to do anything, just wait.
+.. warning:: Do not alter ``pyflow.data/`` during PGS run.
+It contains logs and workflow state information.
+Deleting this folder will cause PGS to run from the beggining of the workflow again.

-#.
-I accidentally killed the terminal where PGS is run, what should I do?
+5. I accidentally killed the terminal where PGS is running, how should I proceed PGS?
     No worries, just go to the working directory and execute the PGS again using the exact same command (``sh runPgs.sh``).
-PGS is capable of tracking the last interruption and restarting the workflows smoothly.
+PGS is capable of tracking the last interruption and restarting the workflows from there without hasle (as long as the last workflow state recorded in ``pyflow.data/`` remains valid).

-#.
-PGS was terminated because of errors before creating any results, what should I do?
+6. PGS was terminated because of errors before creating any results, what should I do?
-    In most cases the failures come from the input files, e.g. the matrix file or TAD file.
+    You can first check the log files created under ``pyflow.data/logs/`` and try to fix that problems.
+However, in most cases the failures come from the input files, e.g. the matrix file or TAD file.
-    Here are some points to check:
+    Here are some points to check while fixing the error(s):

         - Make sure all formating rules are met.
         - The Hi-C matrix should represent a complete genome (include gaps so it is continues) in uniformly-sized bins.